Learn Blacking Out Drunk: Understand...

 What Does It Mean to Black Out?

-Blacking out drunk means you have a “blackout” period in your memory.
-You won’t remember anything that happened around you or to you when you were “blacked”.
-You’re still awake when you black out, just not making memories.
-That’s because alcohol can block the transference of memories into long-term storage.
+Blacking out drunk means you have a "blackout" period in your memory.1 You may not remember what happened around you or to you during that time.1,2 You're still awake when you black out, but your brain isn't forming new long-term memories.1,2

-You may seem alert and able to hold a conversation when blacked out.
-But any interactions you have won’t stay in your memory for longer than a few minutes.
+You may seem alert and able to hold a conversation during a blackout.
+But what happens may not stay in your memory for longer than a few minutes.2

 Who's More Susceptible to Blackouts?

-The severity of your blackout usually depends on your blood-alcohol level—the higher it is, the more complete your blackout.
-Because of this, some groups are more susceptible to blacking out, including women, young college students, and binge drinkers.
+The severity of your blackout often depends on your blood alcohol concentration (BAC), which means the amount of alcohol in your blood.
+Blackouts often begin at BACs around 0.16%.1 Higher BACs can make blackouts more complete.1,4 Because of this, some groups may be more likely to black out, including women, young college students, and people who binge drink.1,2

 Forgetfulness

-Someone who’s blackout drunk may repeat questions, seem confused, or forget the names/faces/information they just learned about.
+Someone in a blackout may repeat questions, seem confused, or forget names, faces, or information they just learned.2

 Retelling Stories

-Your friend may repeat the same story because they don’t remember already telling it.
-They may also tell you the same thing repeatedly throughout the night, like they’ve spotted your mutual friend nearby.
+Your friend may repeat the same story because they don't remember already telling it.2 They may also repeat the same update throughout the night, like noticing a mutual friend nearby.

 Seeming Confused When Corrected

-If you tell your friend they’ve already told you the same thing multiple times, they may seem confused.
-They may not even believe you.
-They’ll likely have no idea their memory has started to go—even if they’re concerned about that, their worries will soon fade.
+If you tell your friend they've already shared the same thing multiple times, they may seem confused.2 They may not believe you.
+They may not realize their memory has started to slip during that time.2

 Motor or Cognitive Impairment